genomic-medicine-sweden/Twist_Solid/docs/dna_cnvs.md

 * `results/dna/cnv/{sample}_{type}/{sample}_{type}.purecn.cnv.html`

 ## Small CNV deletions
 CNVkit and GATK CNV sometimes miss small deletions where only a number of exons are involved.
-A specialized small CNV caller in the form of the in-house script [call_small_cnv_deletions.py](https://github.com/genomic-medicine-sweden/Twist_Solid/blob/develop/workflow/scripts/call_small_cnv_deletions.py) ([rule](https://github.com/genomic-medicine-sweden/Twist_Solid/blob/develop/workflow/rules/call_small_cnv_deletions.smk)) is therefore run on the genes mentioned in [CNV gene annotation](#cnv-gene-annotation).
+A specialized small CNV caller in the form of the in-house script [call_small_cnv_deletions.py](https://github.com/genomic-medicine-sweden/Twist_Solid/blob/develop/workflow/scripts/call_small_cnv_deletions.py) ([rule and config](rules.md#call_small_cnv_deletions)) is therefore run on the genes mentioned in [CNV gene annotation](#cnv-gene-annotation).
 The caller uses the log-odds values calculated by GATK for each region, where a region approximately corresponds to one region in the design file, i.e. exon, intron (if present) or CNV-probe.
 For each gene region, the caller uses a sliding window to find the biggest drop and subsequent rise in copy number in the region.
 It then determines if the drop in copy number is big enough and is significantly lower than the surrounding region.
 If a large part or the entire region is deleted it will not be called but will instead be called by the other tools.

 ### Configuration
 **Software settings**